Frequently Asked Questions

 You can buy a ticket at the kiosk at the station, or via the app called CATS Pass.
-The train will come.
-Get on, ride it to your destination, and get off again.
-Tickets are required if you are over 5 years old, but you only need to show it if asked by a member of CATS staff or security.
-There are penalties for free riding, so buy a ticket. $2.20 each way.
+Tickets are required if you are over 5 years old, and they are $2.20 each way.

-Dockless bikes and scooter share programs are currently available in a pilot phase in the City of Charlotte.
-Read more here.
+Dock less bikes and scooter share programs are currently available in the City of Charlotte.
+Learn more here.

 Who can I talk to about….?